alvinmurimi/Active-Directory-Manager/README.md

 ## CSV File Format

-The script requires a specific CSV format with the following headers:
+For user creation, the script requires a specific CSV format with the following headers:

 ```csv
 fullname,username,password